 - Substantially interfere with the student’s academic performance or attendance; or

 - Substantially interfere with the student’s ability to participate in or benefit from school activities or services; or

-- Materially and substantially disrupts the education process or the orderly operation of a school.
+- Materially and disrupts the education process or the orderly operation of a school.

 DCPS is committed to making every school a safe and welcome space for your child.
 Families are critical players in these efforts.

-- One of the most proactive measures families can take to shield their children from bullying is to talk to them early and openly about what it means to bully or to be bullied.
-Doing so not only ensures that you and your child maintain open lines of communication, but also reinforces the importance of speaking up about problems at school.
+One of the most proactive measures families can take to shield their children from bullying is to talk to them early and openly about what it means to bully or to be bullied.
+Doing so not only ensures open lines of communication, but also reinforces the importance of speaking up about problems at school.

-- If you suspect your child may be bullied at school, don’t be afraid to ask them about it.
+If a parent suspects their child may be experiencing bullying at school, they should ask about it explicitly.
 Make sure to tell your child that you are there to help and you believe what he or she has to say.

 If you think your child is bullying others, it is important to discuss the behavior and make it clear that bullying is taken very seriously.
 At the same time, you may want to work with your child to understand some of the reasons behind the bullying.